noodleflake/jellychord/README.md

   Stops playback and clears the playlist
 - `/jfmusic shuffle`
   Shuffles the playlist
+- `/jfmusic remove <index>`
+  Removes the specified index from the playlist.
+Index starts with 1.

 ## Known limitations / issues / missing features